 Part of the Legacy: A Plan for Sport

-One result was the creation of a plan on paper for sport in Ontario.
+One result was the creation of a plan on paper for sports in Ontario.
 Plans are always great.
 One quote that I used to get me through University was this one:

 “Failing to prepare is preparing to fail”Legendary UCLA Basketball Coach John Wooden

 I always like a plan.
 If you don’t know where you’re going how can you get there?
 Waze, the popular car navigation app isn’t always there to navigate your way.
 In fact, it never is there for you aside from finding your geographic destination.
 A business plan tells you what you intend to do.
 What your goals and objectives are.
 Also, what the strengths, weaknesses, opportunities, and threats are (a little SWOT anyone?)?
 Finally, it gives a glimpse of where you see the business in the future.
 You use a business plan to get others on board with your idea.